bootdotdev/blog/content/javascript/php-vs-javascript.md

 ## Which One Should You Learn: The Final Results

-To figure out which language you should learn, you really need to ask yourself “do you want to work in web development?”
+To figure out which language you should learn, you really need to ask yourself "do you want to work in web development?"
 And if so, then in backend, frontend, or both?

 Web development is a profitable field with no signs of slowing down.
 With most people working from home and things like online-only stores, e-commerce and businesses will keep web development at the forefront of programming for years to come.